-So value your ethics and share your resume with the company that vlaues similar ethics to maintain a sane and flecible work expereince.
+So value your ethics and share your technical resume with the company that values similar ethics to maintain a sane and flexible work experience.

 How to write the technical resume

-There are several technicalities that go behind drafting your technical resume from writing the Master CV to tailoring your resume according to your target job description.
-The following guide will enable your to issue a final draft that looks like the wonderful examples.
+There are several technicalities that go behind drafting your technical resume from writing the Master CV to tailoring your technical resume according to your target job description.
+The following guide will enable your to issue a final draft that looks like the wonderful technical resume examples.

 Choosing the format

-When it comes to the layout of your resume, you will have two different options:
+When it comes to the layout of your technical resume, you will have two different options: